AlansCodeLog/shortcuts-visualizer/README.md

 The component will emit a change with {entries, type}, the entries (array) are deep cloned before they're sent and they should all contain an index property telling you were it is in the array.
 In the case of deletes, where it was.
 In the case of new entries, they should have an index to where they were placed.
 Event types are:

-`deleted` - was dragged to delete bin or deleted from the shortcut list or the bin - is spliced from array internally The following two might contain multiple entries when a chain start was dragged `moved_to_bin` - was moved to the bin - gets marked as binned and added holder property, everything else stays the same `moved_to_shortcuts` - was moved from bin to shortcuts - binned property made false, holder property might still exist*, everything else stays the same
+`deleted` - was dragged to delete bin or deleted from the shortcut list or the bin - is spliced from array internally

+The following two might contain multiple entries when a chain start was dragged:

+`moved_to_bin` - was moved to the bin - gets marked as binned and added holder property, everything else stays the same

+`moved_to_shortcuts` - was moved from bin to shortcuts - binned property made false, holder property might still exist*, everything else stays the same

 `edited` - entry was edited (manually or through dragging/swapping), might fire a couple of times one after the other (e.g. you drag to/from a chain start).
 Would recommend replacing the entries in your array by splicing at their index properties (e.g. `for (let entry of entries) {you_shortcuts_array.splice(entry.index, 1, entry)}`)).

 ## Regarding Options